Mastodon (band): Musical style

 Bassist Troy Sanders stated about their musical style:

-Scott Kelly of Neurosis has appeared to perform guest vocals on a track on every Mastodon album excluding Remission and Hushed and Grim.
+Scott Kelly of Neurosis has appeared to perform guest vocals on a track on every Mastodon album from Leviathan (2004) to the compilation Medium Rarities (2020).

 Mastodon's musical style has evolved much from their earliest pre-Remission releases to The Hunter.
 Their early work is significantly heavier and more abrasive than their later work, primarily or exclusively using harsh vocals, more distorted instruments, and more atypical song structures.
 The release of Mastodon's third studio album, Blood Mountain, which incorporates both clean and harsh vocals, marked a shift in the vocal styles used, with subsequent albums favoring clean vocals almost exclusively.